-CAPS volunteers and peer educators are undergraduate students dedicated to making a positive impact in the campus community.
+CAPS peer educators are undergraduate students dedicated to making a positive impact in the campus community.
 They represent a variety of majors, backgrounds, and career interests.
 They are all passionate about promoting our counseling and educational services as a way to improve students’ wellness and mental health.

 CAPS Peer Educators are dynamic, positive individuals who are ready to make a significant contribution to the campus community.
 The Peer Educator program requires a higher level of skill, experience and commitment than the volunteer program.
 Peer Educators take a more active role in CAPS services through co-facilitating workshops and a group, taking the lead in outreach projects, and receiving more supervision and training.
 They also participate in general volunteer meetings, trainings, and activities in addition to their peer educator responsibilities.
 Because of the additional time, training, and experience required, our peer educator program is considered an internship.